10 most exciting PC games spotted at the PC Gaming Show 2019

 Baldur’s Gate 3

 We got our first taste of Balder’s Gate 3 last week, and the PC Gaming Show offered us more in the way of what’s next, including a pen-and-paper prequel that’s due to launch in September.
-That’s good news because Balder’s Gate 3 doesn’t have a confirmed release date outside of the vague November 2019 Google Stadia and PC launch window.
+That’s good news because Balder’s Gate 3 doesn’t have a confirmed release date outside of the vague November 2019 Google Stadia and PC launch window - though it's unclear if it will be a launch title for the streaming service.

 - E3 2019 is the biggest gaming event of the year.
 TechRadar is reporting live from LA, telling you all about the biggest announcements of the week, from epic game trailers to shocking release date reveals.
 Follow our expert analysis of the keynotes and what we see on the E3 show floor.